patternfly/patternfly-react/packages/react-core/src/demos/Nav.md

               <Text component="h1">Main title</Text>
               <Text component="p">
                 Body text should be Overpass Regular at 16px.
 It should have leading of 24px because <br />
-                of it’s relative line height of 1.5.
+                of its relative line height of 1.5.
               </Text>
             </TextContent>
           </PageSection>